Blueprint Travelers

 The tram that runs through the historical center of Cuenca.
 It even goes to the airport if that is convenient from your accommodation!

-Where to Stay in Cuenca, Ecuador
+Where to Stay In Cuenca

 The Historical Center